Evidence-based curriculum for ages 2-8

 Common Spelling Rules and Tips for Kids

 Make spelling a little easier by sharing these common rules with students.
 Just remember that many of these rules have exceptions in English.
 So while they’re a good place to start when sounding out a word, they may not always give kids the right spelling.
+You can find a more extensive printable list of spelling words for kids here.

 Fun Ways to Teach Spelling